Hurricane center back to tracking 3 systems including one that doused Florida

 ORLANDO, Fla. — The National Hurricane Center was back to keeping tabs on three systems with potential to form into the next tropical depression or storm including the mass of swirling rain that drenched Florida on Thursday.

-Only one of the three systems, far in the Atlantic, has a medium chance to form, the NHC said in its 2 p.m.
+Only one of the three systems, far in the Atlantic, has a high chance to form, the NHC said in its 8 p.m.
 Eastern time tropical outlook.

 The disorganized showers and thunderstorms now off the coast of northeast Florida and Georgia are associated with a weak area of low pressure that crept in over the state Thursday prompting flood warnings in South Florida and storms all up the coast and into Central Florida.

-“This system is moving north-northwestward and is forecast to move inland over northeastern Florida and eastern Georgia today, and additional development is not expected,” forecasters said.

-While is has 0% chance to form now, the NHC said local heavy rainfall is still possible over northeastern Florida, eastern Georgia, and portions of eastern South Carolina in the next day.
+While it won’t form into a storm, “the disturbance could bring locally heavy rainfall to portions of northeastern Florida, eastern Georgia, and eastern South Carolina during the next day or so,” forecasters said.

 The system with the biggest chance to develop is a tropical wave located about halfway between the Cape Verde Islands and the Lesser Antilles.